Qoojoe/zotero-obsidian-annotation-export-template/README.md

 	- Corresponding Obsidian link is generated
 		- Will be generated, even if the linked to work is not yet exported into Obsidian (as unresolved link)
 # Customization options
+- Properties
+	- You might want to have the properties in the imported file to integrate into your existing property system.
+Simply change the properties at the top of the template file to how you like them in Source Mode.
 - Colours of the callouts
 	- Open the CSS file and there at the top you will find how the colours are defined (in RGB) for the rest of the CSS style.
 - Collapsible comment options
 - Tag deactivation
 	- Don't want tags on annotations being recognized by Obsidian?
-Simply add a backtick "\`" before `#{{annotation.allTags}}` and the tags will be visible, but not recognized by Obsidian.
+Simply add a backtick "\`" before `#{{annotation.allTags}}` and after, and the tags will be visible, but not recognized by Obsidian.
 # FAQ
 - What do I do with these files?
   1. Make sure that "Zotero Integration" is installed in Obsidian and ["Better BibTeX for Zotero"](https://github.com/retorquere/zotero-better-bibtex) in Zotero.
 And that both programs are open at the same time!